How do you motivate your friend to be the designated driver on a night out? Maybe you buy them food and non-alcoholic drinks throughout the night.

 - A parent punishes a child by taking away their iPhone after they sneak out of the house.

-All of these incentives – money, toys, or iPhones – are external stimuli that can be removed or added to a situation in order to motivate behavior.
+These incentives - money, toys, or iPhones - are external stimuli that can be removed or added to a situation to motivate behavior.
 Sometimes, these incentives encourage a one-time behavior.
 Other times, a person can be conditioned to feel motivated to behave in a certain way.

 Operant and Classical Conditioning

-Behaviorists not only believed that you could use rewards and punishments to motivate someone once – they also believed that through conditioning, you could motivate a person to want to perform a behavior over and over again.
-This includes the unconscious and conscious performance of behaviors.
+Behaviorists not only believe that rewards and punishments can motivate behavior, but they also believe that, through conditioning, you can motivate a person to perform a behavior repeatedly.
+This includes the subconscious and conscious performance of behaviors.

-Take Ivan Pavlov, of the Pavlov’s dogs experiment.
-He was able to motivate dogs to unconsciously drool at the sound of a bell!
-The dogs were already motivated by an incentive – food – and unconsciously drooled when it was around.
-By pairing the sound of the bell with the sight of the food, the dogs were unconsciously motivated to perform the drooling behavior at the sound of the bell.
+Take Ivan Pavlov, famous for his experiments studying dogs and reinforcement.
+He motivated dogs to drool at the sound of a bell unconsciously!
+The dogs were already motivated by an incentive - food - and unconsciously drooled when it was around.
+By pairing the sound of the bell with the sight of the food, the dogs were unconsciously motivated to drool at the sound of the bell.

 Other experiments using conscious behaviors (also known as operant conditioning) also show that we can motivate people to behave in certain ways through incentives.
-A child is more likely to study if they know they get ice cream every time they get an A. A person is less likely to drive under the influence of drugs if they know they will face a steep fine for doing so.
+A child is more likely to study if they know they get ice cream every time they get an A+ grade on their report card.
+A person is less likely to drive under the influence of drugs if they know they will face a steep fine for doing so.
 People will do a lot of things for a big paycheck.

 Intrinsic vs. Extrinsic Motivation

-But psychologists recognize that incentives aren’t just food, stickers, or material objects.
-Incentives can also come from internal sources – and this is known as intrinsic motivation.
-Material or external objects are therefore extrinsic motivation.
+However, psychologists recognize that incentives aren’t just food, stickers, or material objects.
+Incentives can also come from internal sources - and this is known as extrinsic motivation.
+Material or external objects are, therefore, extrinsic motivation.

-Maybe you make your bed in the morning because you feel better when you see it all made up at the end of the day – that’s intrinsic motivation.
+Maybe you make your bed in the morning because you feel better when you see it all clean and tidy at the end of the day - that’s intrinsic motivation.
 If your partner tends to get frustrated with you when you don’t make the bed, you’re facing extrinsic motivation.